 Sleep as a recovery

 Sleeping quality and number of hours can influence the levels of the performance.
-It is vital for brain plasticity and learning new skills to have good night rest.
 In order for our brain to filter huge amount of information we receive during a day and to keep only the ones that are needed for long term learning and development, our brain needs rest.
 Lack of sleep causes lack of learning and memorizing as neurons used during the day can not rest and recover causing “fogging” or “clouding” of the brain and it’s functions.
 Brain is not ready to receive new important information the next day, if the quality of sleeping did not provide “freeing up” the cognitive space.

 Sleep actually takes care of our brain health as it promotes the removal of waste products from the brain and it’s cells which happens only when we are sleeping.
 The cerebrospinal fluid (CSF) is a body fluid found within tissues that surrounds the brain and spinal cord.
 This fluid during a sleep mixes with the interstitial fluid (found between the blood vessels and cells) to carry away the toxic waste products built up during the busy awake stage.

 But, it’s not just the quantity of sleep but the quality seems very important.
 There are two types of sleep of which the SWS (slow wave sleep) is referred to as a “beauty sleep”.
-This stage of our sleeping presents a crucial stage for the children (especially the ones in sports) and their growth and recovery.
-During SWS (usually before midnight) we secrete most of the growth hormones needed to repair our damaged muscle tissues and cells and make them stronger.
-These process are much needed for young adults in their peak of the growth and development.
+This parasympathetic stage of our sleeping presents a crucial stage for the children (especially the ones in sports) and their growth, recovery and well being.
+During SWS (15-20% of total sleeping time), there is a decrease in heart rate, blood pressure, core temperature, respiratory rate and general energy utilization.
+During this sleeping phase we secrete most of the growth hormones needed to repair our damaged muscle tissues and cells make them stronger.
+These processes are much needed for young adults in their peak of the growth and development.